NervanaSystems/ngraph/doc/sphinx/source/tutorials/onnx-tutorial.rst

 For additional information on how to build nGraph Python bindings see the `Python API documentation <python_api_>`_.

+**Install nGraph**

 Once the Python binary wheel file ``ngraph-*.whl`` is prepared, install it using pip.
 For example:

 ::

     (nGraph) $ pip install -U dist/ngraph_core-0.0.0.dev0-cp36-cp36m-linux_x86_64.whl

+**Verify installation of nGraph**

-Check that nGraph is properly installed in your Python shell:
+To verify that nGraph is properly installed in your Python shell:

 .. code-block:: python